chapel-lang/chapel/doc/rst/language/spec/statements.rst

 module-level symbols would be inserted into this enclosing scope with the same name, and that name is referenced by other statements in the same scope as the use.

+A module or enum being used may optionally be given a new name using the ``as`` keyword.
+This new name will be usable from the scope of the use in place of the old name.
+This new name does not affect uses of that module from other contexts.

 Use statements may be explicitly delared ``public`` or ``private``.
 By default, uses are ``private``.
 Making a use ``public`` causes its